 1. Paper isn’t an environmental villain

-Paper—especially in North America—is sourced from responsibly managed forests.
-Trees are replanted, biodiversity is protected, and forests act as carbon sinks, not just raw material sources.
+Domtar paper is sourced from responsibly managed forests; trees are replanted, biodiversity is protected, and forests act as carbon sinks, not just raw material sources.
 Domtar’s approach to sustainability is comprehensive.
-We support the circular business model across our entire value chain, starting with sourcing wood fiber from responsibly managed forests, continuing through the production of our paper and pulp products, and ending with recycling at the consumer level, where the cycle starts anew.
+We support the circular business model (or circular economy) across our entire value chain, starting with sourcing wood fiber from responsibly managed forests, continuing through the production of our paper and pulp products, and ending with recycling at the consumer level, where the cycle starts anew.

 By contrast, digital systems rely on data centers, servers, and constant energy use, which carry a real (and growing) carbon footprint.
 Once again, the conversation cannot be condensed into paper good, digital bad or vice-versa.
 There’s nuance to the discussion and the good news is that there are sustainable benefits regardless of the option you choose.
 The better news is that the paper industry isn’t standing still.

-One recent, landmark development is the introduction of Domtar’s Clarion™ thermal paper, Not only is Clarion™ the first phenol-free POS paper to be certified as recyclable in North America (per WMU standard), but it is recyclable across all paper grades.
-Consumers who make the recycling of paper, packaging and pulp products part of their daily routine move their consumption from single to multiple-use, reintroducing products like Clarion™ back into the ecosystem.
+One recent landmark development is the introduction of Domtar’s Clarion™ thermal paper.
+Not only is Clarion™ the first phenol-free POS paper to be certified as recyclable in North America (per WMU standard), but it is recyclable across all paper grades.
+Consumers who make the recycling of paper, packaging and pulp products part of their daily routine help us all support the circular economy.

 2. Receipts serve a critical function—paper does it reliably